Trading Strategy

 Carolyn Kimball

-Carolyn Kimball is managing editor for Reink Media and the lead editor for the StockBrokers.com Annual Review.
+Carolyn Kimball is Managing Editor for Reink Media Group and the lead editor for content on investor.com.
 Carolyn has more than 20 years of writing and editing experience at major media outlets including NerdWallet, the Los Angeles Times and the San Jose Mercury News.
+She specializes in coverage of personal financial products and services, wielding her editing skills to clarify complex (some might say befuddling) topics to help consumers make informed decisions about their money.

 Steven Hatzakis